Boyne Valley Whiskey Distilleries

 It was was distilled on behalf of the family by Cooley Distillery.
 A new distillery

-is now being constructed at Slane Castle by US Distillers Brown Forman, the company
+was completed at Slane Castle on 2017 by US Distillers Brown Forman, the company

 behind Jack Daniel’s.
-The distillery will be located in the old stable yards on the estate.
+The distillery is located in the old stable yards on the

 The Conyngham family will remain at the core of the business into the foreseeable future.